MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/first-time-setup.md

 description: Read this article to learn about how to set up Microsoft Teams Rooms devices for the first time.
 ---

-# Setting up Microsoft Teams Rooms devices for the first time
+# Set up Microsoft Teams Rooms devices through one-time passwords

 This article describes how you can set up Microsoft Teams devices for the first time.